7 Mistakes to Avoid on Your Next Tech Job Interview

 It’s ok to say you don’t identify with some practices of the company you currently work for – but it doesn’t mean you should insult your boss or your colleagues, and complain about everything and anything your company does.

-It doesn’t do any good for you and it’s awkward for the recruiter.
+It doesn’t do you any good and it’s awkward for the recruiter.

 Plus, if you’re acting like this now, who can guarantee the recruiter you’re not going to do the same, in a few months, about the company you’re now applying for?

 It can be during the interview or in the end.
-Making at least one question (ideally 2 or 3) shows you’re interested in the company and in the job vacancy.
+Asking at least one question (ideally 2 or 3) shows you’re interested in the company and in the job vacancy.

 You don’t know what to ask?
-Our Ambassador of KWAN, Rita Santos, can give you some ideas.
+Rita Santos, can give you some ideas.

 How about asking recruiters how did they come to KWAN?
 And what’s their favourite part about working here?